The present bishop of our diocese is the Most Reverend Mark Strange.

 At the end of this time Mark was invited by the then Bishop of Moray, Ross and Caithness to apply for Elgin.
 Mark and Jane moved to Moray and spent ten years working with the communities of Elgin and Lossiemouth eventually joined by Dufftown and Aberlour.
 On 13 October 2007 Mark was consecrated as the ninth Bishop Of Moray, Ross and Caithness.

-The Bishop’s family now live in the Rectory at St John’s Arpafeelie.
+The Bishop’s family now live at Bishop’s House, St John’s Arpafeelie.
 Jane having retrained as a primary school teacher and working in a variety of schools, continues to develop a ministry of hospitality.
 They have three children Aidan, Beth and Mara.
-Aidan is at University in Cumbria studying Musical Theatre while the girls are at Fortrose Academy.

 Bishop Mark and Jane love nothing more than an evening spent in good company with a small sensation from a local distillery.